One Day in Kanazawa Itinerary | The Perfect Day Trip

 Kenrokuen Garden

-The Kenrokuen Garden, “garden of the six sublimities”, is one of the Three Great Gardens of Japan and Kanazawa’s most famous highlight.
+The Kenrokuen Garden, or “garden of the six sublimities”, is one of the Three Great Gardens of Japan and one of the best things to do in Kanazawa.

 This garden dates back as early as the 17th century, but continued to expand throughout time as the Maeda family ruled.